Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Summary of the key results obtained in

 In infinitesimal form, the most general Lie-point symmetry admitted by $\mathsf{E}_1$ \eqref{180131:0807}, being itself an equation in continuity form with four independent and three dependent variables, is given as~(Eqs.$\,$[27-30])

 with

 where the coefficients $a^i_k$ have the specified form

 and where the $b^i$ are arbitrary solutions of $\mathsf{E}_1$ \eqref{180131:0807}.
 Note that while the three infinitesimals $\xi^0$, $\xi^1$ and $\xi^2$ are arbitrary (1-point) space-time functions, the generating infinitesimal for the vorticity $\xi^3$, however, is independent of space and time; it is an arbitrary function only of its own defining variable $y^3=\omega$.
-This result stems from the fact that the variable $y^3=\omega$ is not an active part of equation $\mathsf{E}_1$ \eqref{180131:0807} with the effect then that a symmetry analysis identifies it as a hidden parameter that can only be arbitrarily re-parametrized.
-In \eqref{180201:0930}, the function~$C$ is also only a function of $\omega$ not depending on space and time.
-The above result \eqref{180201:0924}-\eqref{180201:0930} has been independently validated by using the computer algebra package DESOLV-II of \cite{Vu12},
+This result stems from the fact that the variable $y^3=\omega$ is not explicit in equation $\mathsf{E}_1$ \eqref{180131:0807} with the effect then that a symmetry analysis identifies it as a hidden parameter that only can be arbitrarily re-parametrized.
+In \eqref{180201:0930}, function~$C$ is also only a function of $\omega$ not depending on space and time.
+The above result \eqref{180201:0924}-\eqref{180201:0930} has been independently validated by using the computer algebra package DESOLV-II of \cite{Vu12}, matching the result given in \cite{Grebenev17} by Eqs.$\,$[27-30], up to the minor misprint\footnote{If claimed not to be a misprint, then it is definitely a mistake in \cite{Grebenev17} to denote the dependencies of the infinitesimals in Eqs.$\,$[27-30] with $\vy$ instead of $(\vx,\omega)$.
+The reason is that if the $J^i$ are formally identified as functions of $\vy$, then equation $\mathsf{E}_1$ \eqref{180131:0807} has to be augmented by the 9 constraints $J^i_k=0$, for $k=4,5,6$, to indicate and to provide the relevant information that all $J^i$ are 1-point and not 2-point functions. } in the dependencies of the infinitesimals (instead of $\vy$ only $\vx,\omega$), the missing constraint $\xi^3_0=0$ in Eq.$\,$[30], and that $C\equiv C(\omega)$ --- see Appendix \ref{Sec.A} for an explicit proof of this result \eqref{180201:0924}-\eqref{180201:0930}.